Our Worship Services

 The “Daily Office,” as it is known, is a core part of the Anglican tradition, and a way to remind ourselves of the presence of God throughout our day.

-We meet in the downstairs chapel at St. Alban’s Episcopal Church, but if you can’t be with us in person, you can join us online — the Daily Prayer is broadcast via Zoom online conferencing.
+You can join us online — the Daily Prayer is broadcast via Zoom online conferencing.
 Here’s how to participate:

 - Click here to go directly to the online meeting at 8am weekdays.
 (You may be required to download, install and run the Zoom app, if you have not done so before.)
 Follow the on-screen prompts to join the meeting.